alecramsay/pg/docs/_pages/background.markdown

 This led to the two hypotheses that motivated this research:

-1. In contrast to the notable and official maps that use a broad spectrum of data, my first hypothesis was that there are well-defined "baseline districts" for a state that only depend on total census population &#8212; While I introduced the concept several years ago,[^1] I had not written code to generate them automatically.
+1. In contrast to the notable and official maps that use a broad spectrum of data, Alec's first hypothesis was that there are well-defined "baseline districts" for a state that only depend on total census population &#8212; While he had introduced the concept several years ago,[^1] he had not written code to generate them automatically.

 2. The districts for the notable maps for a state overlap significantly.
     It seems obvious that &#8212; barring extremely serpentine districts &#8212; valid redistricting maps for a state *must* share common core areas because of the underlying "population geography" for a state, i.e., how many people live where.
     This is precisely what is characterized by baseline districts.
-    I wanted to show this empirically and visually, by comparing each map to the baseline map.[^2]
+    He wanted to show this empirically and visually, by comparing each map to the baseline map.[^2]

-To the extent that the latter were true, it would formalize my intuition that the essence of redistricting can be thought of as the rubber band-like stretching of the boundaries of baseline districts to achieve a mix of policy goals, e.g., partisan fairness, competitiveness, etc.
+To the extent that the latter were true, it would formalize Alec's intuition that the essence of redistricting can be thought of as the rubber band-like stretching of the boundaries of baseline districts to achieve a mix of policy goals, e.g., partisan fairness, competitiveness, etc.